ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 to the collector's collect response.
 To do this, the leader first computes a checksum over the set of output shares included in the batch.
-The checksum is computed by taking the SHA256 {{!SHS=DOI.10.6028/NIST.FIPS.180-4}} hash of each nonce from the client reports included in the aggregation, then combining the hash values with a bitwise-XOR operation.
+The checksum is computed by taking the SHA256 {{!SHS=DOI.10.6028/NIST.FIPS.180-4}} hash of each report ID from the client reports included in the aggregation, then combining the hash values with a bitwise-XOR operation.

 Then, for each aggregator endpoint `[aggregator]` in the parameters associated with `CollectReq.task_id` (see {{collect-flow}}) except its own, the leader